 Applications: Common applications are in irrigation, water pipeline, and industries.

 - Union: A union has a similar function as coupling.
 However, a few properties make it unique.
-Union has an advantage that it can be removed.
-While a collar is fixed and cannot be detached.
+Union has an advantage in that it can be removed.
+In comparison, a collar is fixed and cannot be detached.
 Male and female threads are present in a union.
 A nut is located in the center to hold the pipe.